earlephilhower/arduino-pico/docs/wifi.rst

   * Combined STA/AP mode is not supported

-  * Certain WiFi status values (RSSI, BSSID, etc.) are not available.

 * Multicore is supported, but only one core may run ``WiFi`` code.

   * FreeRTOS is not yet supported due to the requirement for a very different LWIP implementation.
 PRs always appreciated!